ahmadiehsan/personal_docs/docs/software/data_structures/tree/red_black_tree.md

 Benefits of Red-Black Trees:

 - **Efficient Insertions and Deletions**: Compared to AVL trees, red-black trees perform fewer rotations during insertions and deletions, leading to better average-case efficiency.
-- **Balanced Structure**: The balancing properties allow red-black trees to maintain a time complexity of $O(\og n)$ for search, insert, and delete operations, even after a series of modifications.
+- **Balanced Structure**: The balancing properties allow red-black trees to maintain a time complexity of $O(\log n)$ for search, insert, and delete operations, even after a series of modifications.
 - **Versatility**: Red-black trees are used in various applications, including:

     - Implementation of associative arrays and dictionaries in programming libraries.